ngertsberg-dig/pokemon-version-NZ/README.md

 # pokemon-version-NZ
 a little pokemon game mockup using Vue JS, jQuery, JavaScript, and a REST API of a whole lot of pokemon.

+only works on chrome right now whoops :(